Our five best everyday objects you can use to help develop fine motor skills

 Fine Motor Skills are the skills that develop following on from the progression of gross motor movements.
 Fine motor skills involve intricate, more defined actions that require manual dexterity such as picking things up between a finger and thumb, wriggling toes and even the manipulation of lips and tongue.

 It can often feel like complex tasks such as ‘pencil grip’ and ‘writing’ are in the spotlight of fine motor development.
-Yet, it's key to remember those everyday movements are just as important, and the building blocks towards these later skills.
+Yet, it's key to remember that fine motor development begins with everyday purposeful movements which are just as important, and the building blocks towards these later skills.

 Why is it important to help my child develop their fine motor skills?

 Your child will rely on a range of fine motor skills for many everyday tasks and as they explore and play in their early years.
 They will use these skills to point out and reach for objects they want, pick up smaller items, hold a spoon or cup, bring items to their mouth to explore and taste, and even to turn pages of a book.

 As they grow, these skills will also support your child’s developing independence and early self-care abilities.
 They will support your child to get dressed on their own, self-feed, brush their teeth and hair, and even begin to use the bathroom.
 The muscles will gradually mature to allow your child to have more precision in their movements, for example, to master skills such as making controlled marks, using scissors and using a knife and fork.